Region and Vineyards

 Tasting Notes

-- Color: Pale gold with a delicate bead and fine mousse.
+- Color: Pale gold with a fine, delicate bead and creamy mousse.

-- Aroma: Honeysuckle, citrus zest, and lemon curd, with layered notes of sweet brioche, toast, and nougat.
+- Aroma: Lifted and complex, with citrus zest, honeysuckle, lemon curd, and sea spray layered over subtle notes of brioche, nougat, and toasted hazelnut.

 Did you know?